-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 13; the schedule of the University of Tennessee's proportionate share of the net pension liability - Closed State and Higher Education Employee Pension Plan within TCRS on page 79; the schedule of the University of Tennessee's proportionate share of the net pension asset - State and Higher Education Employee Retirement Plan within TCRS on page 80; the schedule of the University of Tennessee's contributions - Closed State and Higher Education Employee Pension Plan within TCRS on page 81; the schedule of the University of Tennessee's contributions - State and Higher Education Employee Retirement Plan within TCRS on page 82; the schedule of the University of Tennessee's contributions for the Federal Retirement Plans administered by the U.S. Office of Personnel Management on page 83; the schedule of the University of Tennessee's proportionate share of the collective total OPEB liability - Closed State Employee Group OPEB Plan on page 84; and the schedule of the University of Tennessee's proportionate share of the collective total OPEB liability - Closed Tennessee OPEB Plan on page 85 be presented to supplement the basic financial statements. information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis on pages 5 through 13; the schedule of the University of Tennessee's proportionate share of the net pension liability - Closed State and Higher Education Employee Pension Plan within TCRS on page 79; the schedule of the University of Tennessee's proportionate share of the net pension asset - State and Higher Education Employee Retirement Plan within TCRS on page 80; the schedule of the University of Tennessee's contributions - Closed State and Higher Education Employee Pension Plan within TCRS on page 81; the schedule of the University of Tennessee's contributions - State and Higher Education Employee Retirement Plan within TCRS on page 82; the schedule of the University of Tennessee's contributions for the Federal Retirement Plans administered by the U.S. Office of Personnel Management on page 83; the schedule of the University of Tennessee's proportionate share of the collective net/total OPEB liability - Closed State Employee Group OPEB Plan on page 84; the schedule of the University of Tennessee's contributions - Closed State Employee Group OPEB Plan on page 85; and the schedule of the University of Tennessee's proportionate share of the collective total OPEB liability - Closed Tennessee OPEB Plan on page 86 be presented to supplement the basic financial statements.
+Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, which considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during the audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.